anshu0612/twyloc/README.md

 <!-- toc -->
 - Coordinate:  Nullable else twyloc uses latitude, longitude information to fetch the location details
 - Place: Nullable else provides a user's location
-- User-defined location: (1) NLP to process any place entity in the text (2) Use the [geocoder library](https://geocoder.readthedocs.io/) to fetch the location
+- User-defined location: (1) NLP to process any place entity in the text (2) [Geocoder library](https://geocoder.readthedocs.io/) to fetch the location
-- User-defined description: (1) NLP to process any place entity in the text (2) Use the geocoder library to fetch the location
+- User-defined description: (1) NLP to process any place entity in the text (2) Geocoder library to fetch the location
 <!-- tocstop -->

 ## Sample Usage